Sport Integrity Commission: Setting safety standards

 The development of “The Integrity Code for Sport and Recreation” also includes the establishment of clear rules, regulations, and standards designed to protect all participants.
 These measures aim to create a secure, respectful, and non-discriminatory environment across all sporting contexts.

 Combating harm and implementing safeguards

-Participant protection further involves proactive measures to shield individuals from exploitation, abuse, and any associated harm within the sport.
-The Commission is tasked with establishing confidential complaint mechanisms that allow concerns to be raised and addressed promptly.
+Participant protection involves proactive measures to shield individuals from exploitation, abuse, and any associated harm within the sport.
+The commission is tasked with establishing confidential complaint mechanisms that allow concerns to be raised and addressed promptly.
 These mechanisms ensure that sports and recreation organisations adhere to best practices for safeguarding participants and receive the necessary education on these critical issues.

-The Sports Integrity Commission New Zealand (also known as Sport Integrity Commission Te Kahu Raunui) is structured with a robust governance framework comprising a Board, a Chief Executive, and dedicated operational divisions.
+The Sports Integrity Commission New Zealand (also known as Sport Integrity Commission Te Kahu Raunui) is structured with a governance framework comprising a Board, a Chief Executive, and dedicated operational divisions.
 Its multifaceted functions—spanning anti-doping, anti-corruption, and participant protection—are all grounded in both national legislation and internationally recognised standards such as the World Anti-Doping Code.
 This integrated approach ensures that the sporting landscape in New Zealand remains safe, fair, and transparent for all involved.